cboulanger/zotero-sync-bookends/README.md

 cross-library lookup of reference items, which is not possible with Zotero currently.

 ## Issues
  - Access to Bookends via OSA/JXA is slow.
-It can take a couple of hours to synchronize large libraries.
+The initial synchronization can take a couple of hours for large libraries.
+   After that, especially if you do it often, syncing should go fast since only the data that has changed is synchronized.
  - The current implementation works well enough for my use case but of course isn't perfect.
 Please let me know if it works for you and open issues / pull requests if it doesn't.
  - Bookends crashes quite a bit - see below how to recover from the crash without having to restart the